-If you are interested in finding out more about Indigenous cinema, start with this list that we created in order to help our screening partners celebrate one of our richest and most diverse cultural resources by showing films by Indigenous peoples.
+If you are interested in finding out more about Indigenous cinema, start by looking through the Indigenous Film Programme that we created in order to help our screening partners celebrate one of our richest and most diverse cultural resources by showing films by Indigenous peoples.

 REEL CANADA, like many allies, is committed to the practice of ‘acknowledging territory’ at all of our festivals across the country.
 REEL CANADA believes that making these acknowledgements everywhere where we present our activities is a small step we can take to demonstrate our deep recognition and respect for Indigenous peoples on whose traditional territories we are guests.
 We believe this action is one of many we can take as a step toward reconciliation.

 Acknowledging the custodial territories your event will take place in is dependent on the Indigenous acknowledgement practice of the specific part of Canada you are in.